labsyspharm/enrichr.db/README.md

 The goal of enrichr.db is to provide the data from [Enrichr](http://amp.pharm.mssm.edu/Enrichr/) in a format that makes it easy to access the gene sets programmatically from R.

+The current Enrichr release included is from 2019-01-23.

 ## Installation

 You can install the released version of enrichr.db from [Github](https://github.com/clemenshug/enrichr.db) with: